jlaamanen/signally/README.md

 ## Tips & tricks

+* Add `.signally` (buffer directory) to your `.gitignore`
-* Signally has a module specific buffer directory, so installing it globally won't work
+* Signally has a package specific buffer directory, so installing it globally won't work
 * Remember to wrap messages in quotation marks when needed (depending on your terminal)
 * To allow Signally to clean up properly, call `process.exit()` on signals like `SIGINT` (Ctrl + C)
   * Signally contains a handler for the `exit` event for clearing up and removing its buffer directory